diegoflassa-gdgcampinas/gdgcsched/doc/BUILDING.md

 1. Import the project in Android Studio:

-    1. Press File > Import Project
+   1. Using one of the windows below:
+      * Welcome Screen: Click in "Import project (Gradle, Eclipse ADT, etc.)"
+      * Project Screen: Press "File" > "New" > "Import Project..."
-    2. Navigate to and choose the settings.gradle file in this project
+   3. Navigate to and choose the settings.gradle file in this project
-    3. Press OK
+   4. Press OK

 1. Add your debug keystore to the project (save it as android/debug.keystore), or modify the build.gradle file to point to your key.
+   The keystore properties can be changed in the "gradle.properties" file in the "android_debugkey_xxx" and android_releasekey_xxx" keys

 1. Choose Build > Make Project in Android Studio or run the following command in the project root directory: